per1234/arduino-ci-script/README.md

 - 1.5.5 and older - Do not support setting preferences (`--pref`), thus the sketchbook folder argument of `set_parameters` will not be used.
 - 1.5.5-r2 and older - Don't recognize libraries that have a library.properties` file that doesn't define a `core-dependencies` property.
 The file include is successful but compilation of sketches that use the library functions will fail.
 - 1.5.6 and older - `-` or `.` are not allowed in sketch or library folder names.
 If any are present the Arduino IDE will hang indefinitely when it's executed.
 - 1.6.2 - Moves its hardware packages to the .arduino15 folder, causing all other IDE versions to use those cores, some of which are not compatible.
-For this reason 1.6.2 has been removed from the default list of versions but may still be specified via the `IDE_VERSIONS` argument.
+For this reason 1.6.2 is not installed when a version range containing, but not starting or ending in, 1.6.2 is passed to `install_ide'.
+1.6.2 is installed if it is explicitly specified in a version list.
 - 1.6.3 and older - Do not support installing boards (`--install-boards`), thus `install_package` can't be used.

 #### Contributing